scramjetorg/api-client-python/README.md

 ## Installation

-Scramjet Framework is available on PyPI, You can install it with simple pip command:
+Scramjet API Python Client is available on PyPI, You can install it with simple pip command:

 ```bash
 pip install scramjet-api-client